1st Durham Volunteer Artillery: 94th Siege Battery

-Formed on 16 December 1915 at Tynemouth under War Office Instruction No 181 of December 1915, which laid down that it was to follow the establishment for 'New Army' (Kitchener's Army) units, this battery had a cadre of three officers and 78 men from the Durham RGA; the rest of the men would be Regulars and New Army recruits from the Tynemouth Garrison.
+Formed on 16 December 1915 at Tynemouth under War Office Instruction No 181 of December 1915, which specified that it was to follow the establishment for New Army units, this battery had a cadre of three officers and 78 men from the Durham RGA; the rest of the men would be Regulars and New Army recruits from the Tynemouth Garrison.
 (Note: There are scattered references to this as '94th (Durham) Siege Bty', but the subtitle does not seem to have been officially recognised.)
 The Nominal Rolls of the battery show large numbers of men with home addresses in Hartlepool and the surrounding area.

 9.2-inch howitzer in action on the Somme, 1916.

 Commanded by Major Daniel Sandford, 94th Siege Battery landed in France on 30 May 1916 equipped with four BL 9.2-inch howitzers Mark I and immediately began preparing to support Third Army's Attack on the Gommecourt Salient on the First day on the Somme.
 The bombardment programme was extended to seven days before Z day (1 July).
 On Z Day, 94th Siege Bty succeeded in firing 100 rounds per gun in the 65 minutes preceding the attack, a remarkable feat that caused significant damage to the howitzers' buffers and recuperators due to overheating.
 However, the attack was a failure.

 94th Siege Bty then moved to Fifth Army for the later stages of the Somme offensive, which finally died down in November.
 The battery took part in minor operations on the Ancre in early 1917, including CB fire for II Corps' attack on Miraumont on 17 February.
 Shortly afterwards, the Germans began their planned withdrawal to the Hindenburg Line (Operation Alberich).
 Following up was especially difficult for the heavy artillery, with all the roads forwards having been destroyed, and 94th Siege Bty had to haul its howitzers across the devastated countryside.